robotnic/angular-xmpp-services/README.md

 The library send and receives xmpp stanzas.
 Based on this messages a model (json tree) is build.
-The lib also handels the rendering timing by sinding promise notify messages. https://docs.angularjs.org/api/ng/service/$q
+The lib also handels the rendering timing by sending promise notify messages. https://docs.angularjs.org/api/ng/service/$q

 * No $rootScope messaging needed